Quick Stats

 - Whether the grant serves Pierce County, WA

-Step 2: Letter of Inquiry (LOI) - Submit through the online grant portal providing general information about your organization and funding request to determine alignment with foundation priorities
+Step 2: Letter of Inquiry (LOI) - Submit through the online grant portal providing general information about your organisation and funding request to determine alignment with foundation priorities

 Step 3: Full Grant Application - If LOI is approved, you'll receive an email invitation to submit a complete application

-Step 5: Grant Terms & Reporting - Approved grants require signed terms and follow-up reports at 6 months and 1 year
+Step 5: Grant Follow-up Requirements - Approved grants require follow-up reports at 6 months and 1 year; failure to comply disqualifies the organisation from future grants

 Application Portal: Applications must be submitted online at https://www.grantinterface.com/Home/Logon?urlkey=milgardfamilyfoundation